 Attention must also be given to transboundary natural hazards, for which regional and global networks and coordination can significantly assist in providing consistent and high-quality responses across national borders.

 MHEWS does not merely refer to the forecasting system but contains four elements (cf, MHEWS Checklist): (i) disaster risk knowledge; (ii) detection, monitoring, analysis and forecasting of the hazards and possible consequences; (iii) warning dissemination and communication; and (iv) preparedness to respond.
-Existing Infrastructure and procedure only contain a subset of the above.[DC] All of these four elements or pillars need to build on robust operating and maintenance procedure to ensure sustainability.
-[USA] Even though the regional coordinated aspects are in place within the MIE, if the national institutions cannot implement and activate as necessary an effective MHEWS throughout the whole value chain at national level, the main objective of MIE, to support national MHEWS operability, cannot be achieved.
+Existing Infrastructure and procedure only contain a subset of the above.
+All of these four elements or pillars need to build on robust operating and maintenance procedure to ensure sustainability.
+Even though the regional coordinated aspects are in place within the MIE, if the national institutions cannot implement and activate as necessary an effective MHEWS throughout the whole value chain at national level, the main objective of MIE, to support national MHEWS operability, cannot be achieved.

 It is important that the national institutions have the minimum resources, capacities, capabilities and coordinated organizations in order for them to get the best out of the MIE and benefit from the regional commitments/provisions to ensure the success of their early warning services.
 Conversely, it is also essential that the MIE empowers national institutions to undertake their roles with the highest possible effectiveness.
 The quality of the services within MIE could be exposed to national disparities related to infrastructure, staff, professional experience, capabilities, data type and coverage, resources, and so on, but a well-designed MIE will minimize these disparities to the degree possible.